 The island has perfectly mild weather from the end of May until the end of September.

-Top Things To Do In Kalymnos Island Greece
+Top Things To Do In Kalymnos Island, Greece

 Discover The Former Capital, Chora

 The small settlement of Chora is located in the center of the island.
-It was once the capital town and grew under the shadow of a huge Byzantine fortress over 300 meters above sea level.
+It was once the capital town and grew under the shadow of a vast Byzantine fortress over 300 meters above sea level.

 It is possible to check the old ruins of former houses and nine different churches in the area, some of them with impressive frescos.
 The views from the top of the fortress are spectacular, spreading across the sea, the nearby island of Kos, the port of Kalymnos, and the nearby valleys.